jet/equinox/README.md

 # Getting Started

-- If you want to start with code samples that run in F# interactive, [there's a simple `Counter` example using `Equinox.MemoryStore` for you](https://github.com/jet/equinox/blob/master/samples/Tutorial/Counter.fsx#L16)
+- If you want to start with code samples that run in F# interactive, [there's a simple `Counter` example using `Equinox.MemoryStore`](https://github.com/jet/equinox/blob/master/samples/Tutorial/Counter.fsx#L16)
 - If you are experienced with event sourcing, CosmosDB and F#, you might gain most from this [100 LOC end-to-end example using CosmosDB](https://github.com/jet/equinox/blob/master/samples/Tutorial/Cosmos.fsx#L36)
-- If you are experienced with CosmosDB and something like [CosmoStore](https://github.com/Dzoukr/CosmoStore), but want to understand what sort of facilities Equinox adds on top of the raw event management, see the [Access Strategies guide](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#access-strategies)
+- If you are experienced with CosmosDB and something like [CosmoStore](https://github.com/Dzoukr/CosmoStore), but want to understand what sort of facilities Equinox adds on top of raw event management, see the [Access Strategies guide](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#access-strategies)

 # Design Motivation